yoninazarathy/JuliaCon2021-StatisticsWithJuliaFromTheGroundUp/README.md

 In order to run the workshop make sure that you have Julia executable installed (it was tested under Julia 1.6.0 and 1.6.2).

-One way to run the workshop is to run as follows:
+One way to run the workshop is to run as follows (see also video below):
 1. Clone this [workshop repository](https://github.com/yoninazarathy/JuliaCon2021-StatisticsWithJuliaFromTheGroundUp) to a local folder on your computer (or download the zip file).
 2. Start Julia.
 3. If you don't have IJulia installed install it via (`]` puts you in package manager mode):